Getting Started

 Author A Minimal Dyno

-import {artifact, defineDyno, finalMessage, tool} from '@dynobox/sdk';
+import {artifact, command, defineDyno, finalMessage, tool} from '@dynobox/sdk';

 export default defineDyno({